Billie Sutton

 Billie Harmon Sutton (born March 16, 1984) is an American former professional bronc rider and politician.
 He was a member of the South Dakota Senate from 2011 to 2019, served as Minority Leader, and was the 2018 Democratic nominee for Governor of South Dakota, which he narrowly lost to Republican nominee Kristi Noem in the general election.

 Early life, education, and rodeo accident

 A fifth-generation South Dakotan, Sutton grew up in Burke, South Dakota, on his family ranch, where his interest in rodeo began.
+His grandfather, the late Billie Sutton, was a member of the state Senate, and the 1982 Democratic nominee for Lieutenant Governor of South Dakota.
 Sutton went to college at the University of Wyoming and became a successful rider as the university's all-time leader in rodeo points.
 He graduated in May 2008 with a degree in finance.

 Sutton competed professionally on the PRCA circuit, reaching a top 30 worldwide ranking.
 In 2007, Sutton was paralyzed from the waist down when his horse flipped upside down in the chute prior to a bronc ride at a rodeo in Minot, North Dakota.
 He was 23 years old at the time of the accident.

 After the accident and completion of his college degree, Sutton returned to Burke to work as an investment consultant at a bank.